 j=-ΑΤ2-2ekc exp-e∆φ-∆GakT#S12

-We attribute this condition to region IV in Fig. 2B.
-The energy diagram is presented in Fig. 2F.
+We attribute this condition to region IV in Fig. 2b.
+The energy diagram is presented in Fig. 2f.
 The current density is the sum of Schottky-emission current density (reversely biased) and ionic current density.
 Owing to the low energy barrier, the saturation currents are high in this case, making the overall current density much higher than that in condition (ii).